SeaGL/seagl.github.io/_posts/2019-06-25-code_of_practice.md

 tags: '2019'
 ---

-The Program Committee is the group responsibile for choosing and scheduling all of the great talks you enjoy at SeaGL.
+The Program Committee is the group responsible for choosing and scheduling all of the great talks you enjoy at SeaGL.
 This year the committee steering the Program consists of:

 * Wm Salt Hale
 * Nathan Handler